DecisionsDev/odm-docker-kubernetes/contrib/HA-res-console/README.md

 #### 1.5 Create the sidecar secret

 When the active pod changes, the [`leader-election.sh`](leader-election.sh) script can update the list of ruleapps and rulesets in the RES console that becomes active.

 Otherwise the RES console that becomes active might not display the up to date list of ruleapps and rulesets, and a manual update is needed by running the command "Update RuleApps" in the "Server Info" tab.

-To enable this automatic update, the script needs credentials to connect to the RES console with the `resMonitor` role.
+To enable this automatic update, the script expects credentials to connect to the RES console in basic auth.
+The account only needs the `resMonitor` role.

 Please define those credentials in the lines below in [`leader-election.sh`](leader-election.sh) or set them empty if you prefer to disable this automatic update:
 ```shell
 # optionally specify credentials to connect to the RES console in order to update the list of ruleapps & rulesets when a pod becomes active (and was inactive previously)